 The Company adheres to well-defined market-oriented underwriting and claims guidelines and practices that have been developed based on extensive historical experience and with the assistance of professional reinsurers.
 Actuarial teams conduct regular experience studies of all the insurance risk factors in its portfolio.
-These internal studies together with external data are used to identify the impact of emerging trends, such as medical technology, health and wellness, climate change and long COVID-19, which can then be used to inform product design, pricing, underwriting, claims management and reinsurance needs.
+These internal studies together with external data are used to identify the impact of emerging trends, such as medical technology, health and wellness, and the impacts of climate change, which can then be used to inform product design, pricing, underwriting, claims management and reinsurance needs.